abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Groups
 ---

-A group is a monoid such that for each of its elements, there is another element which is the so called "inverse" of the first one  where the element and its inverse cancel each other out when applied one after the other.
+A group is a monoid such that for each of its elements, there is another element which is the so-called "inverse" of the first one where the element and its inverse cancel each other out when applied one after the other.
 Plain-English definitions like this make you appreciate mathematical formulas more --- formally we say that for all elements $x$, there must exist $x'$ such that $x • x' = i$ (where $i$ is the identity element).

-If we view *monoids* as a means of modeling the effect of applying a set of (associative) actions, we use *groups* to model the effects of actions which are also *reversible*.
+If we view *monoids* as a means of modelling the effect of applying a set of (associative) actions, we use *groups* to model the effects of actions which are also *reversible*.

 A nice example of a group, which is related to a monoid we covered, is the set of integers under addition --- the operation is again ($+$), but the objects are the *integers* $\mathbb{Z}$, not the natural numbers $\mathbb{N}$ (so it's not $$\{ 0, 1, 2, 3 ...\}$$, but $$\{... -3, -2 -1, 0, 1, 2, 3 ...\}$$).
-The negative numbes are added, as the natural numbers don't have inverses.
-The the inverse of each number is its opposite number (positive numbers' inverse are negatives and vice versa).
+The negative numbers are added, as the natural numbers don't have inverses.
+The inverse of each number is its opposite number (positive numbers' inverse are negatives and vice versa).

-In this instance, the above formula, becomes $x + (-x) = 0$
+In this instance, the above formula becomes $x + (-x) = 0$

 The study of groups is a field that is much bigger than the theory of monoids (and perhaps bigger than category theory itself).
 And one of its biggest branches is the study of "symmetry groups" which we will look into next.